Automating-GIS-processes/CSC18/source/lessons/L2/overview.rst

 Learning goals
 --------------

-After this week, you should know how to:
+After this lesson, you should know how to:

  - Read and write data from/to Shapefile
  - Create geometries into GeoDataFrame